-Ministry of Industry and Energy (Minpromenergo) develops energy policies and regulations governing the sector.
+Ministry of Energy (Minenergo) develops energy policies and regulations.
 It also oversees all Production Sharing Agreements (PSA) involving the use of subsoil resources.

-Federal Agency for Industry (Rosprom) suggests and enforces state policy as well as manages state funds and property that pertain to "mechanical engineering, metallurgical, chemical, petrochemical, biotech, medical, light industry, timber, pulp-and-paper, woodworking, aviation, ship-building, electronics, radio, communications, ammunition and speciality chemistry, chemical disarmament, and conventional arms."
-Also in charge of implementing state policies on PSAs (see above) relating to its fields of expertise.
+Ministry of Industry and Trade (Minpromtorg) - suggests and implements state policy and manages state funds and property that pertain to "mechanical engineering, metallurgical, chemical, petrochemical, biotech, medical, light industry, timber, pulp-and-paper, woodworking, aviation, ship-building, electronics, radio, communications, ammunition and speciality chemistry, chemical disarmament, and conventional arms."

 The State Fund of Precious Metals and Stones for Securing, Issuing, and Utilizing Precious Metals and Stones (Gokhran), a division of the Ministry of Finance, is responsible for the government reserves of precious metals and stones.
 It is a major purchaser of raw diamonds and gold, and a major supplier to jewelry makers and gem finishers.

 More Business Government Links>>>

 6. Business Unions report an error back to top

 The International Metallurgists Union is a Russia-based organization uniting metal producers from throughout the FSU and a few from other countries as well (mostly Germany).
 The union seeks to lobby government policy as well as encourage efficient management of and cooperation between those involved in the production of metal.